Same-sex marriage in Sweden

-Same-sex marriage in Sweden has been legal since 1 May 2009 following the adoption of a gender-neutral marriage law by the Riksdag on 1 April 2009.
-Sweden was the seventh country in the world to open marriage to same-sex couples nationwide.
-Existing registered partnerships remain in force and can be converted to a marriage if the partners so desire, either through a written application or through a formal ceremony.
+Same-sex marriage has been legal in Sweden since 1 May 2009 following the adoption of a gender-neutral marriage law by the Riksdag on 1 April 2009.
+Polling indicates that an overwhelming majority of Swedes support the legal recognition of same-sex marriage.
+Sweden was the second Scandinavian country, the fifth in Europe and the seventh in the world to open marriage to same-sex couples nationwide.
+Existing registered partnerships remain in force and can be converted to marriages if the partners so desire, either through a written application or through a formal ceremony.
 New registered partnerships are no longer able to be entered into and marriage is now the only legally recognized form of union for couples regardless of sex.

-On 22 October 2009, the governing board of the Church of Sweden voted 176–62 in favour of allowing its priests to wed same-sex couples in new gender-neutral church ceremonies, including the use of the term marriage.
-Same-sex marriages have been performed by the church since 1 November 2009.
+On 22 October 2009, the governing board of the Church of Sweden voted 176–62 in favour of allowing its priests to wed same-sex couples in new gender-neutral church ceremonies, including the use of the term "marriage".
+Same-sex marriages have been performed by the Church since 1 November 2009.